 NEA Baptist PGY1 Pharmacy Residency

-The PGY1 pharmacy residency program at NEA Baptist Memorial Hospital in Jonesboro, Arkansas is comprised of the following major elements: direct patient care, teaching/precepting, staffing, medication safety and optimization, pharmacy administration, and pharmacy practice based research.
+The PGY1 pharmacy residency program at NEA Baptist Memorial Hospital in Jonesboro, Arkansas is comprised of the following major elements: direct patient care, teaching/precepting, staffing, medication safety and optimization, pharmacy administration, and pharmacy practice-based research.
 The goal of this program is to provide the resident with a variety of high-quality learning experiences and opportunities to enhance clinical and leadership skills of a pharmacist in a community-based hospital.

 Click here to access our Residency Manual.